 Provides a strategic perspective on using human resources to increase firm success while improving employee well being.
 Topics include recruitment, professional development, compensation and benefits, evaluation, and termination.
 Particular attention given to implications of HR procedures for employee performance.
 Prerequisite: MBA 600

 Examines concepts and practices unique to non-governmental and not-for-profit entities.
 Topics include organization and functions, fund accounting, financial reporting, budgeting, accounting principles and standards for NPOs, financial controls, auditing, and tax issues.
-Prerequisite: MBA 510
+Accounting concentration students only.

 Looks at the challenges of establishing, owning, and managing a small business.
 Students learn methods of identifying new business opportunities; planning for and organizing a business; marketing its goods and/or services; financial planning and control.
 Prerequisite: MBA 610, 611, and 612